Skip to main content

 The Path Forward

-- Symbolic execution for edge case exploration
+• Symbolic execution (like Mythril) for edge case exploration when you have time and computational budget

-- Expert human review as final authority
+• Expert human review as final authority, especially for high-value contracts

 For those interested in exploring smart contract security further, the Trail of Bits security toolkit provides comprehensive analysis tools, while ConsenSys Smart Contract Best Practices offers foundational guidance for secure development.
+Like AI-generated deception in deepfakes, LLM-based code analysis requires careful validation to avoid being misled by confident but incorrect outputs.

 Academic Research & Security Resources